 Take Out a Personal Loan

 Online lenders have made it extremely easy to access funds quickly through personal loans.
 You can even find personal loans for bad credit.
-Unlike a payday loan, you’ll benefit from a longer term with consistent installment payments, reasonable collateral requirements, renewal limits, and only a single penalty fee for paying late.
+Unlike payday loans, these unsecured loans have a longer term with consistent installment payments, reasonable collateral requirements, renewal limits, and only a single penalty fee for paying late.

 Personal installment loans are much more consumer-friendly than payday loans.
 Plus, they give you a clear path to repayment since you know how much and for how long you’ll be making payments.
-Payday loans, on the other hand, are likely to catch you in an ongoing debt cycle.
+Payday loans, on the other hand, are likely to catch you in an ongoing cycle of debt.

 If you have trouble qualifying for a personal loan on your own, consider adding a co-signer.
 This can add another person’s credit score and income to the loan application and potentially increase your chances of qualifying, and with better terms.
 Just remember that any late payments and defaults you make on the loan will impact your co-signer’s credit score as well.